The Bradford Factor & How to Calculate it

 - 601 points – dismissal

-Bradford Factor Problems
+Bradford Factor problems and limitations

 The Bradford Factor and Disability